SlimeKnights/slimeknights.github.io/docs/json/colors.md

 ---
 layout: page
 title: Resource Colors
+description: Since 1.18.2, mods using Mantle can assign colors to a component in JSON.
+This is most commonly used for the colors of tooltip strings, since methods for setting tooltip colors via language files are both unreliable and limited in options.
 ---
 <div class="hatnote" markdown=1>
 This page is about the JSON in Mantle assigning colors to various resources.
 For the common JSON format for a color, see [Basic Types](../basic-types#color).
 </div>

-Since 1.18.2, mods using Mantle can assign colors to a component in JSON.
-This is most commonly used for the colors of tooltip strings, since methods for setting tooltip colors via language files are both unreliable and limited in options.
+{{page.description}}

 ## Color Format